IADR ANZ Executive

 MDS, CertMaxillofacialPros, PhD, FRACDS, FADI, FICD, FPFA

 Karl Lyons is a Professor and Prosthodontist in the Faculty of Dentistry at the University of Otago, in New Zealand where he has held a position since 1995.
-Karl is currently the Chair in Restorative Dentistry and Head of the Department of Oral Rehabilitation.
+Karl is currently the Chair in Restorative Dentistry and Acting Dean of the Faculty of Dentistry.
 He is also the co-ordinator of the doctoral programme in prosthodontics, teaches and supervises at both the undergraduate and postgraduate level, and is actively involved in prosthodontic research with numerous publications in various areas of prosthodontics.
 Karl has served on the IADR ANZ Council since 1998.

 Dr Sarbin Ranjitkar